LIHI Certificate #189 - Mattaceunk Project, Maine

 - Condition 1: The facility Owner shall provide updates to LIHI in annual compliance statements on the ongoing status of post-licensing activities, including any studies, FERC filings, agency consultations, prescriptions and recommendations, agency comments on study results, implementation schedule changes, and final FERC approvals, as applicable.
 In particular, LIHI must be kept abreast of the following:

 - Design and installation of the new upstream eel passage facility and downstream eel passage protection measures such that operation can begin as required in 2023.
+Partially satisfied in 2023 pending installation of upstream passage and effectiveness testing.

 - Upstream and downstream anadromous fish passage and protection measure implementation.
+Partially satisfied in 2023 pending effectiveness testing.

 - SHPO consultation and activities related to the Historical Properties Management Plan.
+Partially satisfied in 2023 with completion of consultation.

 LIHI reserves the right to modify the Certificate or conditions based on progress being made and the outcome of these items.